MarabiFouad/ButterflySystemsProject/README.md

 ## CORS config

-By default server allow all domain to connect but in order to activate CORS you need to modify the config file `appsettings.prod.json` as following:
+By default server will allows all domains but in order to allow only your domain and activate CORS, you need to modify the config file `appsettings.prod.json` as following and set `ASPNETCORE_ENVIRONMENT` to `Production` and `ENV` to `prod`:
-Origin:comma seperated allowed domain. e.g. http://localhost:3000,http://localhost:3500
+Origin:comma seperated domains. e.g. http://localhost:3000,http://localhost:3500

 ```
   "CORS": {